ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 link these components in a simulation context.
 Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
-We begin by outlining the general philosophy of ss3sim and describing its functions.
+We begin by outlining the general structure of ss3sim and describing its functions.
 We then demonstrate the software by developing a simple example.
 We conclude by discussing how ss3sim complements other stock assessment simulation software and outlining research questions our accessible and general SS simulation framework could